-- 1. State Bank of India, Central Bank of India are secured by pari passu first charge on Property, Plant and Equipment (PPE) of Sugar and Distillery units of the Company including land and all buildings and structures now standing thereon or to be erected hereafter and the plant and machinery attached to the earth or permanently fastened to anything attached to the earth, both present and future and second charge on all the current assets of Sugar and Distillery units of the company. - 2.
-All other Term loans are secured by first charge on all the movable & immovable properties of, both present and future, excluding - a) First pari passu charge on plant and machinery at Gopalapuram unit being funded out of term loans from Standard Chartered Bank and Central Bank of India. - b) Exclusive charge on specific Plant and Machinery supplied under Supplier's credit to the supplier of the said Plant and Machinery at Gopalapuram unit. - c) Exclusive charge on specific Plant and Machinery supplied under Supplier's credit to the supplier of the said Plant and Machinery at Satupally unit.
-Security to be created for the supplier credit in respect of Satupally unit - d) Exclusive charge on plant and machinery at Distillery unit being funded out of term loan from Central Bank of India. - e) Exclusive charge on land and building of properties at Hyderabad and registered office on term loan from State Bank of India. - 3.
-Besides all the above loans are subject to charges created or to be created in favour of the Company's Bankers on Current Assets for Securing borrowings for working capital requirements. - 4.
+2. SOFT Loan from State Bank of India is secured by pari passu first charge on Property, Plant & Equipment of Sugar and Distillery units of the Company includinng Land and all Buidlings and structures now standing thereon or to be erected hereafter and the Plant & Machinery attached to the earth or permanently fastened to anything attached to the earth, both present and future and second charge on all the current assets of Sugar & Distillery Units of the Company.

+- 3. All other Term loans are secured by first charge on all the movable & immovable properties of, both present and future, excluding book debts, pertaining to: - a) Exclusive charge on Land and Building of specific properties at Hyderabad and Registered Office on term loan from State Bank of India. - b) First pari passu charge on plant and machinery at Gopalapuram unit being funded out of term loans from Standard Chartered Bank and Central Bank of India. - c) Exclusive charge on plant and machinery at Distillery unit being funded out of term loan from Central Bank of India.
+Charge yet to be created. - d) Exclusive charge on specific Plant and Machinery supplied under Supplier's credit to the supplier of the said Plant and Machinery at Sathupally unit. - 4.
+Besides, all the above loans are subject to charges created or to be created in favour of the Company's Bankers on Current Assets for Securing borrowings for working capital requirements. - 5.
 All the secured loans have been guaranteed by the Managing Director of the Company in her personal capacity.